 Marking the easternmost point of Nantucket, Sankaty Head Light stands tall on a bluff just outside the picturesque village of Siasconset.
 The name “Sankaty,” which means highlands, is derived from the Wampanoag Native Americans who inhabited the island.
 The original 1850 structure has never been replaced.
 But in 2007, it was meticulously moved because its location was threatened by erosion.

 The best way to experience Sankaty Head Light is to approach from the ‘Sconset Bluff Walk.
-One of the most scenic paths in Nantucket, it winds through the backyards of impressive cliffside homes.
+One of the most scenic in Nantucket, this path winds through the backyards of impressive cliffside homes.
 Start your journey just before dusk, and you’ll be rewarded at the end with a spectacular view of the Sankaty Head Light against sunset skies.

 Scituate Lighthouse, Scituate, MA

 This tiny lighthouse on the South Shore of Massachusetts carries a big past.
 During the War of 1812, the lighthouse keeper’s young daughters, Abigail and Rebecca Bates, successfully thwarted the British from overtaking the town.
 The resourceful girls, today known as “the army of two,” noisily played the fife and drum and drove the Redcoats, who mistook them for an entire regiment, into a hasty retreat.